 We identified one significant risk around these arrangements.
 The table below presents our findings in response to the risk in our Audit Planning Report and any other issues we want to bring to your attention.

-We therefore expect to have 'no matters to report' about your arrangements to secure economy, efficiency and effectiveness in your use of resources.
+We expect having no matters to report about your arrangements to secure economy, efficiency and effectiveness in your use of resources.